johnusher/ardpifi/README.md

 # johnusher/ardpifi Summary

-Mesh network with Raspis to control Arduino controlled LED strips.
+Mesh network with Raspis to control Arduino controlled LED strips using GPS and accelerometers.

+A  webserver on the pi provides a bi-directional UI (currently only via ethernet SSH).

 LED code can be updated, compiled and flashed locally via USB from Raspi to Arduino.